OWASP/www-chapter-riyadh/index.md

 Meeting Sponsors
 ----------------

 OWASP Riyadh conducts meetings/talks at various locations across Riyadh.
 Currently, we are organizing events virtually and it is available for everyone to join in.
-We organize bi-monthly talks on various topics covering application security.
+We organize quarterly talks on various topics covering application security.
 Moreover, there are also CTFs and workshops planned frequently.

 Speaking at OWASP Riyadh Chapter Events
 ---------------------------------------